 The irrelevance of the ongoing Chapter 11 proceedings in the US and the foreign representative’s activities

 44 For completeness, I note that the Applicant also contends that the control and supervision of the US Bankruptcy Court in the Singapore Entities’ Chapter 11 Proceedings, and the activities of the Applicant as the chief restructuring officer and subsequently as Liquidating Trustee, are relevant factors that point to the COMI of S1 and S2 being the US.
-For the avoidance of doubt, I do not accept these arguments as reasons for my conclusion above at [43] that the COMI of S1 and S2 is the US.

 45 To my mind, the fact that the Singapore Entities’ Chapter 11 Proceedings are ongoing in the US is irrelevant in determining the COMI, as are the activities of the foreign representative.
 The jurisprudential basis of the COMI requirement is to determine the centre of gravity of the company’s commercial activity, that is, where it was centred while it was alive and flourishing – in other words, a corporation’s real home.
 A hospital bed, or a crypt, does not count.

-46 As for the relevance of a foreign representative’s actions to determining the COMI, I previously observed in Zetta Jet (No 2) that the foreign representative’s actions are irrelevant in the ascertainment of the COMI and rejected the approach taken in the US (at [101]–[103]):
+46 As for the relevance of a foreign representative’s actions to determining the COMI, I previously observed in Zetta Jet (No 2)that the foreign representative’s actions are irrelevant in the ascertainment of the COMI and rejected the approach taken in the US (at [101]–[103]):

 101 The applicants point to the fact that the US-based Trustee undertook efforts to restructure Zetta Jet Singapore from the date of his appointment to the cessation of the business of the Zetta Entities, ie, from 5 October 2017 to 30 November 2017.